digital-work-lab/handbook/_courses/2024-SoSe-IDW.md

 Start: December (summer term), May (winter term)

 - [x] Professor: Announce lecture on the website for the next semester (without dates/rooms).
-- [x] Secretary: Create the course in FlexNow.
+- [x] Team Assistant: Create the course in FlexNow.
-- [x] Secretary: Update information in UnivIS (add keywords „WI-Seminar“ and „WI-Seminare“ for seminars), check information on the website.
+- [x] Team Assistant: Update information in UnivIS (add keywords „WI-Seminar“ and „WI-Seminare“ for seminars), check information on the website.

 Deadline: mid-May (summer term), December/January (winter term)